 This age group receives a lot of flak for the way they grew up – immersed in pop culture, cell phones, and the Internet.
 Millennials are used to connection and interaction, offering their opinions and expecting more from their employers than any previous generation.
 It is important to remember that you might be offering them their first real job.
 Therefore, rules and expectations must be explicitly set from day one, preferably in writing.

-Onboarding for those who were born in the late 1980s and 1990s means being inclusive throughout the whole process with buddy systems, mentoring, or introductions to other millennial new hires.
-Establish informal meetings or email chains that allow them to express their opinions, suggestions or concerns.
+Onboarding for Millennials means being inclusive throughout the whole process with buddy systems, mentoring, or introductions to other millennial new hires.
+Establish informal meetings or email chains that allow them to express their opinions, suggestions, or concerns.